herrj636/data-structures/final-assignment-2/README.md

 From all three final assignments, this one was the most frustrating one.
 Not only because of the difficulty behind learning this NoSQL language, but because it was the data that I was more curious about.
 As I mentioned above, I was keeping a record of how much alcoholic drinks I consume in a month.
 From the **[data](https://github.com/herrj636/data-structures/blob/master/final-assignment-2/data.json)** I gathered, I found that I drank a total of 58 drinks in a month, as well as other metadata such as location, price, liquor, drink and date.

+I like to go drink on the weekends and I was curious to learn what type of liquour and how many drinks I had during a timespan of one month.
+I was also curious to get a rough estimate of how much money I spend in drinks during the month.